Arkansas, known for its picturesque landscapes and abundant flora, is home to many insect species.

 Polyester bees are most often found in parts of Mexico, although they can be found all over North America.

-It is believed that they prefer to live near cactus plants or other desert plants like mesquite trees or cottonwood trees.
+It is believed that they prefer to live near cactus plants or other desert plants, such as mesquite or cottonwood trees.

-Types of bees in Arkansas have very hairy hind legs that allow them to carry large amounts of pollen as they fly from flower to flower.
+Some types of bees in Arkansas have very hairy hind legs, which allow them to carry large amounts of pollen as they fly from flower to flower.

 10. Masked Bees